 - Add cinnamon essential oil and tea tree oil along with a drop or two of any other oils you want to add for scent.
 Lemongrass, orange, lavender, and peppermint are good choices.

-- Mix well and add distilled water (or colloidal/ionic silver) to thin to desired consistency.
+- Mix well and add about 1 tablespoon of distilled water (or colloidal/ionic silver) to thin to desired consistency.

 - Use as you would any other type of hand sanitizer.